Juanmihd/TBSMaker/README.md

 *Work on progress*

-The current objectives are:
+Current TO-DO List:

+- To design the whole infrastructure of the game (focusing on an on-going game).
-- Creating the data structures for player, orders, map and game.
+- To create the data structures for player, orders, map and game.
-- Create the "resolution" of turn.
-- Create the communication functionality between client and server.
+- To create the communication functionality between client and server.
-- Create the game loop.
+- To create the game loop.
+- To create the "resolution" of turn.